Leo I, Archbishop of Ravenna: Disputed Election

-Leo's luck took a fortunate turn when during a diplomatic mission to Rome in 770, the mother of Charlemagne, Bertrada of Laon, agreed with Stephen that her son would provide aid in resolving the dispute over Ravenna.
-Charlemagne sent his missus Hugbald to arrest Michael and bring him to Rome.
-This allowed Leo to finally take his seat at Ravenna and begin properly as the diocese's Archbishop.
+Leo's fortunes took a positive turn during a diplomatic mission he made to Rome in 770.
+There, Bertrada of Laon, the mother of Charlemagne, agreed with Pope Stephen that her son would provide assistance to resolve the dispute over Ravenna.
+Charlemagne sent his missus Hugbald to arrest Michael and bring him to Rome, this permitting Leo to occupy at last the see of Ravenna and begin to govern.

 Arrest of Paul Afiarta

 In 772, following his election, Pope Hadrian I set out to remove the influence of Paul Afiarta who, during the pontificate of Stephen III, had begun moving against supporters of the murdered Christophus and his son Sergius.
 Hadrian reintroduced those who had been purged by Afiarta and sent him away on a diplomatic mission to Pavia.
 This intended to allow time for Hadrian to organise a case against him, however the mission did not reach Pavia before Desiderius launched an attack against the Papacy and captured Faenza, Ferrara, and Comacchio.
 Leo, following this attack, had written Hadrian to request support as Lombard forces began to pose a threat to Ravenna itself.